ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 Migrate your valuable content and back up your knowledge base with just a few clicks with easy import and export feature that seamlessly supports CSV and XML formats.

-## 📌 ONE CLICK GENERATE SAMPLE DATA ##
-Create Sample Data to streamline the knowledge base data creation process, ensuring efficiency and accuracy in populating the database.

 ## 🔄  3RD PARTY MIGRATION SUCH AS HELP SCOUT ##
 Seamless migration of knowledge base from any 3rd party plugin solution like Help Scout with a single click to improve customer service capabilities.